My Cookie Journey

 How to Make Glazed Pecans

-I chopped my pecans into smaller pieces before glazing them.
-The glaze seems to stay on better if I don't chop them after they've cooled.
+Step 1: Chop the pecans into smaller pieces before glazing.
+The glaze seems to stick better this way instead of chopping them after they have cooled.

 Pecan halves on a cutting board being chopped into smaller pieces.